 ABOUT THE PROJECT:

-Representatives of youth organisations or young human rights defenders from the seven target countries, with an interest in advocating for their issues at the EU and/or general interest in European and international affairs.
+Youth activists, young representatives of youth organisations or young human rights defenders from the seven target countries, with an interest in advocating for their issues at the EU and/or general interest in European and international affairs.

-- The first activity is a training for young HRDs from the region focussing on advocacy/lobbying in Brussels and with European institutions in general, as well as on how to write a policy paper (April 2019).
+- The first activity is an online training for youth representatives from the region focussing on advocacy/lobbying at European institutions, as well as on how to write a policy paper.
 One applicant per country will be invited to participate in the online training taking place May 18-22, 2020 in the time period between 15:30-18h.

 - In the second phase, the seven participants of the first phase will be asked to develop a country-specific analysis of the situation of youth in relation to human rights and policy, with the assistance of external mentors.
 These analyses, once finalised, will be distributed to relevant stakeholders.

-- The youth representatives from the region will also be invited to participate in two follow-up advocacy visit to Brussels in the course of 2021.
+- The youth representatives from the region will also be invited to participate in follow-up advocacy visit to Brussels in the course of 2021.
 The selected participants, one per each of the six Western Balkans countries in the EU

 WHEN and WHERE?

-Please apply by sending an e-mail to Sarajevo.Office@crd.org by 7 April 2019, including the following information: updated CV with a country you are applying from, together with a 1 page analysis of greatest challenges young people in your country face in terms of human rights and EU accession.
+Please apply by sending an e-mail to Sarajevo.Office@crd.org by May 11, 2020, including the following information: updated CV with a country you are applying from, together with a 1-page analysis of challenges young people in your country face in terms of human rights and EU accession.